Schuch666/eva3dm/paper.md

 # Statement of need

 Evaluation is a crucial step in any model application, as it ensures that the model results accurately represent the variables of interest.
 Without a good evaluation process, the reliability and applicability of model outputs remain uncertain.
 There are currently other tools available in R [@David:2012], Python [@Ladwig:2017] or other languages [@NCAR:2019;@Appel:2011].
-However, these tools often focus on specific aspects and lack a fully integrated framework.
+However, these tools often focus on specific aspects (data visualization, geoprocessing, etc) and lack a fully integrated framework.
 This package fills that gap by streamlining the entire evaluation process—from preprocessing observations and model outputs to statistical analysis and visualization—offering a comprehensive and user-friendly solution for air quality model assessment.

 # Description

-The literature presents various evaluation criteria depending on the variable [@Emery:2001;@Ramboll:2018;@Monk:2019;@Zhang:2019;@Emery:2017;@Zhai:2024], which can be used to compare models and assess their performance.
+The literature presents various evaluation criteria depending on the evaluated variable [@Emery:2001;@Ramboll:2018;@Monk:2019;@Zhang:2019;@Emery:2017;@Zhai:2024], which can be used to compare models and assess their performance.
 These criteria vary based on the simulation goal, observation variability, and measurement errors.

 A brief description of the steps to perform a model evaluation and the functions to support these steps are described on the next sessions and Figure 1 shows a diagram of the workflow.